askfrsltn/skills_profile_dashboard/README.md

             // store updated userObject into localStorage
             localStorage.setItem("userObject", JSON.stringify(userObject));

-- **Theory modules calculation** - a complex JS code that is trigereed by click on a score circle of the lement scorecard.
-It consists of 13 steps: (1) find a module key id, (2) get the scores of the elements from all current module elements, (3) turn the string into numbers array, (4) Calculate average in the array, (5) calculate sum of scores in the array, (6) Assign average to module score circle on the module scorecard, (7) CHANGE MODULE PROGRESS BAR using traversing, (8) replace key-value pairs with chosen score from scorecard inside userObject in Local Storage, (9) calculate theory averages based on module averages, (10) Assign numbers to theory Donut Charts visual elements, (11) Calculate inputs for progress bar calculation - substeps a,b,c,d, (12) Assign calculated value to progress bar visuals
+- **Theory modules calculation** - a bulky JS code that is triggered by a click on a scoring circle of the element scorecard.
+It consists of 13 steps: (1) find a module key id, (2) get the scores of the elements from all current module elements, (3) turn the string into numbers array, (4) Calculate average in the array, (5) calculate the sum of scores in the array, (6) Assign average to module score circle on the module scorecard, (7) CHANGE MODULE PROGRESS BAR using traversing, (8) replace key-value pairs with a chosen score from scorecard inside userObject in Local Storage, (9) calculate theory averages based on module averages, (10) Assign numbers to theory Donut Charts visual elements, (11) Calculate inputs for progress bar calculation - substeps a,b,c,d, (12) Assign calculated value to progress bar visuals
 Overall the code looks like this:

         $(".score-circle").click(function(){